 Kleiner Perkins, she explained, backs companies in Europe, and also in states like Utah and Colorado.
 Businesses don’t have to be headquartered in the San Francisco Bay Area to be competitive.
 “If you look at a company like Amazon, which started in Seattle and actually created an ecosystem, you realize you can survive and nurture, whether you’re on the East Coast or the West Coast or anywhere in between,” she said.

 Samant agreed.
-He views the geography of Delta’s two global tech hubs, in Atlanta and Indianapolis, as a benefit because they’re great, livable cities with a good quality of life.
+He views the geography of Delta’s two global tech hubs, in Atlanta and Minneapolis, as a benefit because they’re great, livable cities with a good quality of life.
 “My attrition rate is in the low single digits,” he said.
 “I’m not looking for hundreds of AI people or machine learning people or data scientists, I’m looking for a couple dozen.
 As long as I find my way to a couple dozen people for whom Delta is the destination—they love travel, they love the purpose that we bring—then that’s who we want.
 Once they come, our culture takes care of the stickiness.”